a1120960/PAC-SWaP/README.md

     - **Power**: Units of Watts.
 I have used the power of the entire device.
 As per Size and Weight, the power demand of everything required for actual operation.

 ## Performance
 - Performance values are clock frequency stability (ADEV).
 Plots are initially drawn using a marker for a 1 second integration time.
 Longer integration times (1000 seconds and 10,000 seconds) are also plotted if and where that information is available.
-Where there are multiple ADEV integration times, these are connected with a thin vertical line to the 1 sec marker.
+Where a device has multiple ADEV integration times, these are connected with a thin vertical line to the 1 sec marker.

 # DATA and PLOTTING